-Heparin inhibits reactions that lead to the clot-ting of blood and the formation of fibrin clots both in vitro and in vivo.
-Heparin acts at mul-tiple sites in the normal coagulation system.
+Heparin inhibits reactions that lead to the clotting of blood and the formation of fibrin clots both in vitro and in vivo.
+Heparin acts at multiple sites in the normal coagulation system.
 Small amounts of heparin in combination with antithrombin III (heparin cofactor) can inhibit thrombosis by inactivating activated Factor X and inhibiting the conversion of prothrombin to thrombin.
-Once active thrombosis has developed, larger amounts of heparin can inhibit fur-ther coagulation by inactivating thrombin and preventing the conversion of fibrinogen to fibrin.
-Heparin also prevents the formation of a stable fibrin clot by inhibiting the activation of the fibrin other fibrin for the fibrin stabilizing factor.

-Bleeding time is usually unaffected by hepa-rin.
-Clotting time is prolonged by full therapeutic doses of heparin; in most cases, it is not meabuses of heparin, in his cases, it is not inde-surably affected by low doses of heparin.
-Patients over 60 years of age, following simi-lar doses of heparin, may have higher plasma levels of heparin and longer activated partial thromboplastin times (APTTs) compared with patients under 60 years of age.
+Once active thrombosis has developed, larger amounts of heparin can inhibit further coagulation by inactivating thrombin and preventing the conversion of fibrinogen to fibrin.
+Heparin also prevents the formation of a stable fibrin clot by inhibiting the activation of the fibrin stabilizing factor Bleeding time is usually unaffected by heparin.
+Clotting time is prolonged by full therapeutic doses of heparin; in most cases, it is not measurably affected by low doses of heparin.
+Patients over 60 years of age, following similar doses of heparin, may have higher plasma levels of heparin and longer activated partial thromboplastin times (APTTs) compared with patients under 60 years of age.
 Peak plasma levels of heparin are achieved two to four hours following subcutaneous administration, although there are considerable individual variations.
 Loglinear plots of heparin plasma concentrations with time, for a wide range of dose levels, are linear, which suggests the absence of zero order processes.
-Liver and the reticuloendothelial system are the sites of biotransformation.
-The biphasic elimination curve, a rapidly declining alpha phase ($t{1/2} = 10$ minutes) and after the age of 40 a slower beta phase, indicates uptake in organs.
+Liver and the reticuloendothelial system are the sites of hiotransformation.
+The hiphasic elimination. curve, a rapidly declining alpha phase ( $t{1/2} = 10$ minutes) and after the age of 40 a slower beta phase, indicates uptake in organs.
 The absence of a relationship between anticoagulant half-life and concentration half-life may reflect factors such as protein binding of heparin.
-Heparin does not have fibrinolytic activity;

-therefore, it will not lyse existing clots.
+Heparin does not have fibrinolytic activity; therefore, it will not lyse existing clots.